Eight AI model families. Wildly different strengths. The wrong pick costs you time, money, or both.

 For coding tasks, Gemini 2.5 Pro's 1M context window lets you load entire repositories.
 No chunking or retrieval pipelines needed.

-DeepSeek V3.2 costs 90% less than competitors for general tasks.
-R1 brings reasoning capabilities at a fraction of OpenAI's pricing.
+DeepSeek V4-Flash costs a fraction of competitors for general tasks.
+V4-Pro brings reasoning and agentic coding at a fraction of frontier pricing.

 DeepSeek rewrote the economics of AI in 2026.
-According to DeepSeek's official API documentation, V3.2 (the latest chat model) costs $0.28 per million input tokens and $0.42 per million output tokens.
-Cache hits drop input costs to $0.028 per million.
+According to DeepSeek's official API documentation, V4-Flash (the current general chat model) costs $0.14 per million input tokens and $0.28 per million output tokens.
+Cache hits drop input costs to $0.0028 per million.

 DeepSeek uses a Mixture-of-Experts (MoE) architecture.
-The V3 model has 671B total parameters but activates only 37B per token.
-This keeps inference costs manageable despite the model's massive size.
+The V4 models activate only a fraction of their total parameters per token, which keeps inference costs manageable despite their massive size.
+Both V4-Flash and V4-Pro support a 1M token context window.

 Free tier: DeepSeek provides a 5 million token grant for evaluation.
-This covers roughly 3,500 API calls at 1,000 tokens each.
-No strict rate limits.
+This covers thousands of test API calls depending on prompt size.
+No credit card required.

-Trade-offs: Context windows cap at 128K tokens.
-The models are open-source (you can self-host), but the API routes through servers in China.
+Trade-offs: The models are open-weight (you can self-host), but the hosted API routes through servers in China.
 Enterprise compliance teams may flag data residency concerns.

 Tip

 Structure DeepSeek prompts with static system instructions at the beginning.
 DeepSeek caches prompt prefixes automatically.
-Consistent system prompts reduce effective input costs from $0.30/M to $0.03/M through cache hits.
+Consistent system prompts reduce effective input costs from $0.14/M to about $0.003/M through cache hits.

 Best Prompting Strategies for DeepSeek